 Troy frequently counsels participants in a wide range of financing transactions, including domestic and cross-border public and private financings, merger and acquisition transactions, friendly and contested take-over bids, proxy fights, corporate restructurings and reorganizations, secured lending transactions and corporate governance issues.

 Troy sits on the M&A sub-committee of the American Bar Association and has been a member of the working groups that published various Canadian Public and Canadian Private Target M&A Deal Points Studies.

 Troy is active in his community and sits on the board of directors and Governance, Nomination, Compensation & Human Resource Committee of the National Diabetes Trust, which operates the Clothesline program and is a principal contributor to Diabetes Canada’s revenues.
 He is also a past director and member of the Executive Committee and Governance and Nominating Committee of Food for Life Canada, a not-for-profit corporation which focuses on redistributing fresh and nutritious food to those in need.

-Troy has been recognized as one of Canada’s leading practitioners for Corporate Mid-Market in The Canadian Legal Lexpert® Directory 2018 and in The Best Lawyers in Canada for his work in Securities Law.
+Troy has been recognized as one of Canada’s leading practitioners for Corporate Finance & Securities and Mergers & Acquisitions in The Canadian Legal Lexpert® Directory 2020 and in The Best Lawyers in Canada 2020 guide.

 He is also recognized as a leading practitioner in the 2020 Chambers Canada guide for Corporate/Commercial Law in Ontario.